Raspberry Pi 4: First Impressions

 I wanted to get my hands on a Raspberry Pi 4 board since its release at the beginning of July but I had to wait a bit longer because an official Asian reseller had been out of stock up until recently.
-I ordered Raspberry Pi 4 Desktop Kit as soon as it had become available and it arrived on my doorstep a few days ago.
+I ordered Raspberry Pi 4 Desktop Kit as soon as it had become available, and it arrived a few days ago.

 Raspberry Pi computers are very simple to assemble so there is no need for any guides, but, if you like guides, you have one more reason to buy a desktop kit: it has a big and colorful book explaining every step you need to follow in order to get your Raspberry Pi 4 up and running.

 I have a 4K monitor and I connected it to my shiny new Raspberry Pi 4 and, to my disappointment, it could only use 1980x1080 resolution.
 I used the default pre-installed operating system - Raspbian, and I expected it to work in 4K resolution because that was clearly stated in the marketing materials on the Raspberry Pi website, those materials even claimed that Raspberry Pi 4 supports two 4K screens simultaneously without any issues (although the frame rate would be cut to 30 FPS if you decide to go with dual monitors).

 After a few minutes of exploring my new Raspbian installation, I’ve found out that it’s possible to enable 4K support in system settings, although I wouldn’t recommend anyone to do that: it slows down the system dramatically to the point that it’s barely usable.

 There were a few times when my system tried to update itself but it always failed with a cryptic message:

 buster InRelease' changed its 'Suite' value from 'testing' to 'stable'

 I decided to open a Terminal app and to try to update the system from a command line.
 Raspbian is a part of Debian family of Linux distributions, and the default tool that is used to update such systems is